 When we go to Florida, we come back on the overnight flight and I encourage them to sleep as much as possible, so they feel they have had a ‘night-time’.
 To be honest, they are far more resilient to it than I am!

-2 What seats should you choose on the plan
+What seats should you choose on the plane

 Also, be careful about booking what are bulkhead seats.
 We thought we’d be clever and book these for our flights to and from Portland.
 However, we chose wrongly.
 Because the tray table was part of the arm-rest, we couldn’t lift the arm rests up to make our son more comfortable to help him sleep.
 And on an 11-hour flight, you will need to be able to lift those arm rests.
 So, think carefully before you book these seats.
 That said, bulkhead seats might be invaluable for you if you are flying with a baby and want to avail of the bassinet.

 Window seats are probably the best choice when flying with kids as you’ll be less disturbed if someone needs to use the bathroom.
-We’ve chosen the 3 seats beside the window on our forthcoming flights to and from both Dubai and Bangkok (the plane has a 3-4-3 formation) to ensure we can try and get some sleep and not be disturbed as much.
+We chose the 3 seats beside the window for our flights to and from both Dubai and Bangkok (the plane had a 3-4-3 formation) to ensure we could try and get some sleep and not be disturbed as much.
 And no more bulkhead seats for us, we learned the hard way.
 And these seats worked out great when used in conjunction with a Seat To Sleep nest.

 If you can afford it, upgrade your seats.
 There are no better seats for long-haul flights than business or first-class seats, or the new Skycouch, offered by the likes of Air New Zealand and Air China.
 And if you do upgrade to the likes of business class, ignore the glares.
 You are just entitled to sit there as anyone else.
 Who said kids shouldn’t fly in business or first class.